 You should have a good idea of what needs to go before you move at this point, which makes it a good time to have a yard sale.
 This is best done on a Saturday or Sunday so that you can maximize traffic and increase the chance that you’ll be able to unload any items you don’t need or want.
 After the yard sale, you should donate any items that you can and get rid of the others so that you’re not left with any unnecessary items when you need to move.

 If you haven’t already filed for a change of address with the post office, be sure to do it now.
-It’s also important to put in your change of address with any other relevant parties, which includes any bills, credit cards, financial institutions, services you have a subscription with, and any other business or institution that you need to maintain your address with.
+It’s also important to update your address with any other relevant parties, which includes any bills, credit cards, financial institutions, services you have a subscription with, and any other business or government institution that you need to maintain your address with such as the local voter’s registration office.

 You’ve likely already told people close to you that you’re moving, but make sure you haven’t left anyone out of the loop.
 If you have kids, inform the families of their friends that you’ll be moving so that they can say proper goodbyes before leaving.
 You may want to host a small going away get together so that you have a chance to relate contact information and share a few parting words before moving.